AbbVie invests in switchable CAR-T therapies for cancer

 “Here the cells are the hardware and the switches are the software,” Young explains.
 “We can use the switches to program the cells to go wherever they are needed.”

-And since antibody engineering is a routine science compared to the nascent field of CAR protein engineering, Young reasons that his approach will allow Calibr scientists to quickly develop CAR-T therapies targeting many types of cancers including solid tumors, which have been much tougher to eradicate with CAR-Ts than blood cancers.
+The approach could allow Calibr to quickly develop CAR-T therapies targeting many types of cancers, including solid tumors, which have been much tougher to eradicate with CAR-Ts than blood cancers.

 Both approved CAR-T therapies, Kymriah and Yescarta, target an antigen called CD19, found on B cells in rare blood cancers.
-The therapy eliminates all B cells, and thus all traces of cancer, in some patients.
-But when cancer cells mutate and stop producing CD19, CAR T cells can no longer spot them.
-Doctors have determined that loss of the CD19 antigen causes some people’s cancers to relapse.
+The therapy sometimes wipes out the B cells, and thus cancer.
+But if the cancer cells mutate and stop producing CD19, CAR T cells can no longer spot them, and the cancer can relapse.

-Young thinks his switchable CAR-T system can offer a way around this problem.
-If a person’s cancer relapses while they are getting the CD19 switch, doctors can transition to using a switch for another cancer antigen, such as CD20 or CD22, without having to make or infuse new CAR T cells.
+Calibr’s switchable CAR-Ts could offer a way around this problem.
+If a person’s cancer relapses after the CD19 switch is administered, doctors could transition to using a switch for another cancer antigen, such as CD20 or CD22, without having to make or infuse new CAR T cells.

 Join the conversation